Summary

 Klobuchar took a “tough-on-crime” approach.
 At the time she took office, there was a crime wave in Minneapolis, with the city’s murder rate much higher than the national rate.
 Klobuchar had won election on the slogan “More Trials, More Convictions”.
 She pursued heavier sentencing and less favorable plea deals, and sought to bring more cases to trial.
 By the end of her first year, she had significantly increased the number of cases brought and convictions secured.[28]
 Under Klobuchar, the Hennepin County Attorney’s Office prosecuted people for possession of khat.
 At the time, it was rare in the United States for prosecutors to pursue prosecution on such charges.[29]
 Klobuchar also brought felony charges against a number of men for failure to pay child support.[30]

 Klobuchar pursued tougher sentencing in hopes of deterring crime.
 For some smaller offenses, such as vandalism, she regularly sought sentences that exceeded the recommended duration.
 This was true for both adult and minor defendants.
 For property crime offenders who had already received five convictions, Klobuchar’s office similarly pursued longer sentences than had been recommended.[30]
 Klobuchar declared that she intended to scrutinize judges who were “letting offenders off the hook too easily”.
-In 2000, a successful appeal by Klobuchar lengthened by two days a sentence that a judge handed to an immigrant defendant, which placed the defendant at a greatly increased risk of deportation.
-The judge had delivered had been 364 days.
-A sentence of 365 days or greater was likely to lead to the defendant’s deportation, and the two days that Klobuchar added to the sentence placed the defendant over that threshold.
+In 2000, a successful appeal by Klobuchar lengthened by two days a sentence that a judge gave an immigrant defendant, which placed the defendant at a greatly increased risk of deportation.
+The judge had originally imposed a sentence of 364 days.
+A sentence of 365 days or greater was likely to lead to the defendant’s deportation, and the two days Klobuchar added placed the defendant over that threshold.
 An analysis by the Vera Institute of Justice found that during Klobuchar’s tenure, there was a 20% increase in the number of prison inmates in Hennepin County, which the analysis attributed to the harsher sentences Klobuchar sought.[28]

 During Klobuchar’s tenure, the preexisting disparity of African Americans imprisoned at a greater rate than white people decreased in severity.
 But it remained pronounced,[28] at quadruple the national average, per the Vera Institute of Justice.[30]